Tiarawayz/Tiarawayz/README.md

 </p>

 - 🔭 I’m currently working on hands-on labs and threat detection scenarios through platforms like TryHackMe and RangeForce to build practical SOC and incident response skills.
 At the same time, I’m actively applying for entry-level roles in cybersecurity while refining my incident response playbooks and strengthening my detection and monitoring capabilities.
-- 🌱 I’m currently learning React Native and Django
+- 🌱 I’m currently learning advanced cybersecurity concepts and tools.
-- 💬 Ask me about music and computers
+- 💬 Ask me about music or tech—I’m always down to talk.
-- ⚡ Fun fact: love music and video games
+- ⚡ Fun fact: I’m a huge fan of music and video games.

 <h3 align="left">Connect with me:</h3>
 <p align="left">